AcademySoftwareFoundation/tac/process/cla/ccla_template_aswf2020.md

     aware, and conspicuously marking the work as "Submitted on behalf of a third-party: \[named here\]".

-8. You agree to notify the Project of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.
+8. It is your responsibility to use the CLA Tool when any change is required to the list of designated employees authorized to submit Contributions on behalf of the Corporation, or to the list of the CLA Managers.

 \[Please complete and sign on the next page.\]